Emergent complex quantum networks in continuous-variables non-Gaussian states: Quantum Complex Network theory and Continuous Variable Quantum Systems

-However, in quantum optics, momentum eigenstates such as $\vert 0\rangle_p$ require infinite energy which cannot be achieved in any realistic experiment.
-It is therefore common to consider approximate cluster states, where $\vert 0\rangle_p^{\bigotimes N}$ is replaced by a state that has finite squeezing in the $\hat p$-quadrature, i.e. a reduction below the vacuum noise of the expectation value of the variance of the p quadrature around 0.
-It is $\hat{S}(s)\vert 0\rangle^{\bigotimes N}$, where $\hat{S}(s)$ is the squeezing operator, and $\vert 0\rangle$ the vacuum state.
+In quantum optics ideal cluster states require infinite energy to produce, it is therefor common to consider approximate cluster states, based on applying $C_Z$ gates on a set of squeezed vacuum modes.
+The finitely squeezed states can be written as $\hat{S}(s)\vert 0\rangle^{\bigotimes N}$, where $\hat{S}(s)$ is the squeezing operator, and $\vert 0\rangle$ the vacuum state.
 The parameter $s > 1$ denotes the squeezing, which for simplicity is chosen to be the same in all $N$ copies.
+The unitary $C_Z$ gates that entangle these squeezed vacuum modes are given by $C_Z= \exp(\imath \hat{x}_i \otimes \hat{x}_j)$.

 This results in a Gaussian state with covariance matrix (\ref{eq:CovMatrixDef}) given by $V_s = {\rm diag}[s, \dots, s, 1/s, \dots, 1/s]$.
 The first $N$ elements in the diagonal are the variances of the $x$ quadrature of the $N$ modes (nodes) $\langle \hat{x}_i^2 \rangle=s\langle \hat{x}^2 \rangle_v=s$ where $ \langle x^2 \rangle_v$ is the variance of the quadrature for the vacuum state which is taken equal to 1.
 The last $N$ elements are the variances of the $p$ quadrature $\langle \hat{p}_i^2 \rangle=1/s$ of the $N$ modes.
 The approximate cluster state that results by acting on $\hat{S}(s)\vert 0\rangle^{\bigotimes N}$ with a network of $C_Z$ gates is then described by \cite{Meni11} :